brainswitchMedia/Cinder-Samples/Tube/README.md

 * VBO Tube managment classes

 **How to use it:**
-You can see the normals or the sithering effect by commenting/uncommentig the lines at the end off the TubeApp.cpp draw() methods
+You can chose to see normals or the dithering effect by commenting / uncommentig lines at the end of the TubeApp.cpp draw() method

 ----------------------------------------------------------------------------------